orbis-eval/orbis_eval/README.md

           - us_states_list_en-txt-12_jan_28-0913am
 ```

 The service section of the yaml config specifies the name of the web service (annotation service).
-This should be the same (written the same) as the folder of the webservice located in ```Orbis/orbis/plugins/aggregation```.
+This should be the same (written the same) as the webservice plugin minus the ```orbis_plugin_aggregation_``` prefix.

 Location specifies where the annotations should come from.
 If it's set to web, then the aggregation plugin will attemt to query the webservice.
-If location is set to local, then the local cache (located in ```Orbis/data/corpora/{corpus_name}/copmuted/{annotator_name}/```) will be used assumed there is a cache to be used.
+If location is set to local, then the local cache (located in ```~/orbis-eval/data/corpora/{corpus_name}/copmuted/{annotator_name}/```) will be used assuming there is a cache to be used.
+If there is no cache, run the evaluation in web mode and add ```- cache_webservice_results``` to the storage section to build a cache.

 ``` yaml
     aggregation: